HPC MPI Exercise 1: Homework Project

 5. To run programs on the cluster, we do not want your classmates' programs to interfere with your programs' performances.
 To prevent such interference, everyone must use a batch queueing system named SLURM to run programs on the cluster.
 To run your program, follow these directions for Using Slurm on Borg.

 6. Using those directions, repeat the timing experiments you did in the lab, using 1, 2, 4, 8, 16, 32, 64, 128, and 256 processes.
-The cluster has 20 compute-nodes, each with 16 cores, but their clock speeds are different from those in the CS labs.
+The cluster has 20 compute-nodes, each with 16 cores, and their clock speeds are different from the CS lab machines.
 To get the best performance, tell SLURM to use one node for your 1, 2, 4, 8 and 16 process runs; then for each subsequent run, tell SLURM to use 16 processes and double the number of nodes being used.

-7. Record your timing data in your spreadsheet and add a second line-chart to your spreadsheet, comparing your two programs' times on the cluster.
+7. Record your timing data in your spreadsheet; then add a second line-chart to your spreadsheet, comparing your two programs' times on the cluster.

 Note that our entire class can work "at the same time" on the cluster.
 The Slurm batch system uses a queue to schedule the submitted jobs, and only runs a job when all of the resources it requires are available; this will prevent anyone's jobs from interfering with anyone else's jobs.
-You can even submit multiple jobs at the same time and they will not interfere with one another -- they will just be queued up and scheduled as the resources they require become available.
-However, if you and lots of people wait until the night before the project is due to collect your timing data, you may experience much longer wait-times, since the queue will be that much longer...
+You can even submit multiple jobs at the same time and they will not interfere with one another -- Slurm will just queued them up and schedule them as the resources they require become available.
+However, if you and lots of others wait until the final night before the project is due to collect your timing data, you may experience much longer wait-times for your jobs to be scheduled, since the queue will be that much longer and there will be more contention for Borg's 20 nodes...

-If you used an AI tool for any part of the project, add a second page to your analysis in which you name the specific tool you used, describe the tasks for which you used it, list the prompts you used, indicate what worked and what did not, what you did to verify the correctness of the AI's outputs, and so on.
-See the course policies for more information.
+If you used an AI tool for any part of the project, add additional pages to your analysis in which you name the specific tool you used, describe the tasks for which you used it, list the prompts you used, indicate what worked and what did not, what you did to verify the correctness of the AI's outputs, and so on, as described in the course policies.

 Hand In